-The purpose of this Information is to provide you with a quick reference for guidelines and policies for University Park Elementary School.
-In addition to this information, you will also be receiving weekly emails to keep you updated in regard to ongoing programs and activities.
-Our website is updated frequently with calendar changes and important information.
+The purpose of this website is to provide you with a quick reference for guidelines and policies for University Park Elementary School.
+In addition, you will receive weekly emails to keep you updated regarding ongoing programs and activities.
+Our website is updated frequently with calendar changes and essential information.

-Studies show that there is a direct correlation between good school attendance and student achievement.
-Therefore, we encourage you as parents to reinforce the importance of school attendance and to make every effort to send your child to school on a regular basis.
+Studies show a direct correlation between good school attendance and student achievement.
+Therefore, we encourage you as parents to reinforce the importance of school attendance and make every effort to send your child to school regularly.
 Please call 949-936-6301 before 8:45 AM each day if your child will be absent or tardy.
-The above line is dedicated specifically for this purpose.
 All tardy students must sign in at the front office before going to class.
-Attendance and tardies are monitored at the District level and, per CA Ed Code, letters will be generated if your child has three or more tardies of 30 minutes or more, ten tardies of less than 30 minutes, or three unexcused absences.
-Per CA Ed Code, a student shall be excused from school when the absence is due to illness, medical/dental appointments, a funeral for immediate family members, observance of a holiday or ceremony of his or her religion, attendance at religious retreats, or student’s appearance in court.
+Attendance and tardies are monitored at the District level, and, per CA Ed Code, letters will be generated if your child has three or more tardies of 30 minutes or more, ten tardies of less than 30 minutes, or three unexcused absences.
+Per CA Ed Code, a student shall be excused from school when the absence is due to illness, medical/dental appointments, a funeral for immediate family members, observance of a holiday or ceremony of their religion, attendance at religious retreats, or student’s appearance in court.

 University Park and IUSD take student attendance very seriously.
 We believe that student success begins with daily attendance.
 As a result, we take steps to ensure that students attend school daily and that each student complies with school attendance laws and stipulations outlined in the California Education Code.
 The two basic attendance laws are:

-All persons 6 through 18 years of age are required by California State Law to attend school.
+All persons 6 through 18 years of age must attend school by California State Law.
 Parents have a legal responsibility to ensure their child’s attendance.
 (Education Code Section 48200)

-- A pupil is considered truant if he/she is absent for more than 3 full days in one school year without a valid excuse; tardy or absent for more than a 30-minute period during the school day without a valid excuse on 3 occasions in one school year, or any combination thereof.
+- A pupil is considered truant if they are absent for more than three full days in one school year without a valid excuse; tardy or absent for more than 30 minutes during the school day without a valid excuse on three occasions in one school year; or any combination thereof.
 (Education Code Section 48260)

-As parents of elementary school children, you bear the primary responsibility of ensuring that your children are in school daily, arrive on time, and remain in school the entire day.
-With that in mind, parents are encouraged to take a pro-active approach in establishing positive attendance patterns and avoiding chronic truancy.
+As parents of elementary school children, you are responsible for ensuring that your children are in school daily, arrive on time, and remain in school the entire day.
+With that in mind, parents are encouraged to take a proactive approach to establish positive attendance patterns and avoid chronic truancy.
 This will assist your children in reaching their highest potential.
 By law, absences or tardies are only excused if the child is ill, is attending a funeral for an immediate family member, or involved in religious observance.
 In each case, documentation or proof may be required.
 Unless it is an emergency, it is recommended that medical and dental appointments be scheduled after school.